 It is quite filling as well.
 Try this sabudana khichdi recipe and let me know how it turned out.

-If you like this recipe, do share.
+If you like this recipe, I request you to leave a star rating.